jac459/metadriver/README.md

 - Technical protocols: JSON over TCP

 ## Features
+### Neeo UI Support
-#### Full Support
+#### Neeo Components
-(tested on many devices)

-- Control any device with HTTP-GET and JSON API (REST).
-- Control any device with HTTP-POST and JSON API.
-- Control any device with Socket.IO and JSON API.
+95% of Neeo Interface is fully supported so far:
 - Create Buttons
 - Create sliders
 - Create Brightness sliders
 - Create switches
 - Create Images
-- Create lists (directories) with paging and complex navigation (items and tiles)
+- Create lists (directories) with paging and complex navigation (items and tiles) ==> to be supported: buttons inside directories (didn't had a use for this yet), Sonos style player (bug on the cover display).
+#### Neeo Interactions
+- buttons, sliders, switches, directories triggers any action you want.
-- Link buttons with sliders
+- Link buttons with sliders (volume increase will move the volume slider for example).
+- Have your switches, sliders, labels display the value of your variables.
 - Chained commands (one button has different behaviour each time pressed.
 Example: mute toggle will mute on or off when pressed)
 - Variables Management for complex integrations => a button or a choice in a list, can write in a variable, this variable can be reused by other components.
-- Listen to devices through Socket or HTTP pooling.

-#### Partial Support
-(tested with one device)

-- Device Discovery (one implementation ==> Snapcast driver)
+- Listen to devices through Socket or HTTP pooling ==> Neeo Remotes components change following devices change (for example if you increase manually the volume of your receiver, the volume will change accordingly).
+Or when you play a song, the slider will show the progress of the song.
+### Devices communication Support
+- Control any device with HTTP-GET, POST, PUT and JSON API (REST).
+- Control any device with Socket.IO/WebSocket and JSON API.
 - Control any device with HTTP-GET and XML API.
-- Control any device with WebSocket and JSON API.
 - Control any device with Json over TCP.
 - Control any device with CLI.
+- Control any device with MQTT.
 - Wake On Lan

-#### In Progress
-(being developed)
-- Device activation detection (in order to stop pooling when the device is not activated.
-- Player widget.
-- Full rest protocole (PUT, DELETE,...).
+### Neeo Special features:
+- Device Discovery (examples with Philips Hue bulbs and groups, Snapcast driver)
-- Basic registration with security code.
+- Basic registration with security code. (example for Philips Hue and Yamaha Network Receiver)

-#### To Do
-(not started but planned)
-- Registration capability improvement in order to register to external systems (Hue, Spotify, ...)
-- Variable saving (dictionary store),
-- Support of headers on HTTP calls.
-- Buttons in list
-- Additional transport and format (MQTT, TCP, ...).
-- More sample devices (including IR blaster examples).
-- Persist Variables on drive.

-#### Known Bugs
-- [should be fixed] Variables are not working for discovered items

 #### Release Plan